eclipse-theia/theia-cloud/README.md

 ## Housekeeping

-`kubectl delete deployments --all && kubectl delete services --all`
+`kubectl delete deployments --all && kubectl delete services --all && kubectl delete ingresses --all`

 ## Running